Soaring gasoline prices becoming unbearable for some Southern California drivers

-LOS ANGELES (KABC) -- Soaring gasoline prices are becoming unbearable for some drivers.
+LOS ANGELES (KABC) -- Soaring gasoline prices are becoming unbearable for some drivers across the Southland.

 "I'm leaving.
 It's too pricey. $5?
 No, thank you," said Karen Salazar.